kdevb0x/walkcam/README.md

 - It does this by creating as small floating window, containing the view as seen from the front facing camera, allowing you to better pay attention to where you are going.

-- **My intention is to make it so that I, or anybody else, never accidentally walks into a signpost/lightpost while walking and using their device...**
+- **My intention is to make it so that I, or anybody else, never again accidentally walks into a signpost/lightpost while walking and using their device...**

 - _*`Which is honestly how I was struck by the idea; or rather: I struck the idea...  ?;\ lol.`*_